-Our Whistler-based team live, breathe, and ski Whistler every day, so who better to help you experience this incredible destination, like a local.
+Our Whistler-based team lives, breathes, and skis Whistler every day, so who better to help you experience this incredible destination than a local.

-The town sits at the base of two enormous mountains, with enough terrain that even the long-term locals will still find new surprise powder stashes year after year.
-Yet British Columbia’s superstar resort still has many of the local delights that first made it so special – mountainside waffles, sniffle stations, live music, margarita pitchers and powder that’s 100% worth the flight around the world.
+The town sits at the base of two enormous mountains, with enough terrain that even the long-term locals still find new surprise powder stashes year after year.
+Even so, British Columbia’s superstar resort has many of the local delights that first made it so special – mountainside waffles, sniffle stations, live music, margarita pitchers and powder that’s 100% worth the flight around the world.

 Voted the world’s number one ski resort more times than we can count, this magical destination is about more than just waist-deep powder and endless ski terrain.
 Whistler truly has something for everyone, from the world-class museums and Scandinavian spas to craft breweries and snowmobiling, Whistler has transformed people’s idea of what makes the ultimate ski destination.
 It’s also the reason Mabey Ski moved here full-time, to live and breathe that lifestyle every day.

 Adventures so hair-raising even the locals want a taste

 Backcountry ski touring and splitboarding trips, courses and clinics based around Whistler

 Ski the steeps of Whistler before heli-skiing some of BC’s best terrain in Bella Coola

 My husband and I booked our entire Whistler trip through Mabey Ski (a very belated honeymoon).
 I can honestly say they were absolutely fantastic, we didn’t have to think about a single thing, everything was taken care of and organised to perfection.
 Thank you for making our trip extra special!